whateverforever/zettelcon/Readme.md

 ## Discarded Ideas

 - [ ] ~~Add option to commit everything to git before updating links~~
-  - Not needed, because you can simply define a shell alias to do that
+  - Not needed, because you can simply define a shell function to do that
   - ```bash
     gen-backlinks() {
       cd $ZETTELPATH && git add -A && git commit -m "pre-zettelcon backup" ;\